sjoerdvandommelen/id5415/collections/_id5415/1-3-labxp.md

 You can preview your changes, then press the green button 'Commit changes' to save (more on this terminology in assignment 2).

 You can add tables, images, links and so on with similar tags.
-We now set a introduction image.
+We now set an introduction image.
 Click on the 'doc' folder then 'images'.
-Click on the drop down menu Add File > Upload files and drag and drop your image.
+Click on the drop-down menu Add File > Upload files and drag and drop your image.
 Once again, press the green button 'Commit changes' to save (this can take a while).

 Back to your README.md, type in the following at the top of the file (replace projectbanner.png by the name of your file):